chosun41/wheres_waldo/README.md

 4. requirements.txt - python packages that are called in the Dockerfile
 5. labels.txt - label for waldo
 6. frozen_inference_graph.pb - new graph produced at end of wheres_waldo notebook
-7. waldo_detector.py - app logic that includes
+7. waldo_detector.py - app logic that includes streamlit as well as tensorflow inferencing

 ## Resource Links:
 https://github.com/tadejmagajna/HereIsWally/tree/master/object_detection